Methods

 getNumber

-Type: (format?: number) => string
+Type: (format?: NumberFormat) => string

-Get the current number in the given format (defaults to E.164 standard).
-The different formats are available in the enum intlTelInput.utils.numberFormat.
+Get the current number in the given NumberFormat (defaults to "E164").
 Requires the utils script to be loaded.
-Note that even if nationalMode is enabled, this can still return a full international number.
+Note that this is independent of numberDisplayFormat — it always returns the requested format.
 Also note that this method expects a valid number, and so should only be used after validation.

-const number = iti.getNumber(); // format defaults to E.164 e.g. "+17024181234"
+const number = iti.getNumber(); // defaults to "E164" e.g. "+17024181234"

 // or

-const number = iti.getNumber(INTERNATIONAL); // e.g. "+1 702-418-1234"
+const number = iti.getNumber("INTERNATIONAL"); // e.g. "+1 702-418-1234"

 getNumberType

-Type: () => number
+Type: () => NumberType | null

 const numberType = iti.getNumberType();

-if (numberType === MOBILE || numberType === FIXED_LINE_OR_MOBILE) {
+if (numberType === "MOBILE" || numberType === "FIXED_LINE_OR_MOBILE") {

 // is (or could be) a mobile number